marceloburegio/cordova-plugin-zxing/README.md

 # ZXing Barcode Scanner Plugin for Cordova
 A plugin for Cordova using ZXing library from https://github.com/journeyapps/zxing-android-embedded, exposing a JavaScript interface for scanning barcodes (QR, 1D/2D).

+This library enables an inverted scan, enabling scan on dark background with white patterns.

+Works only on Android devices.

 ## Barcode formats supported

 | 1D product | 1D industrial | 2D